trexfeathers/trexfeathers.github.io/content/aotearoa_nz.md

 their famous cultural performance.
 We can't publish photos publicly but message us if you want a link.

-But the pleasant surprise of the trip was the prominence of Māori culture everywhere, something that isn't well known in the UK.
-We enjoyed seeing dual signage in many places, watching
+The pleasant surprise of the trip was the prominence of Māori culture everywhere, something that isn't well known in the UK.
+We enjoyed seeing dual signage, watching
 [TV from Māori+](https://www.maoriplus.co.nz/), and doing our best to correctly pronounce the names of the places, plants and animals we saw.